 Although you might want to know what has happened and what was said at the mental health assessment, your child might need some time before she talks about things with you.
 She might decide not to share what happens at her mental health appointments.
 This can be hard, but it’s your child’s right.

 Video Adolescent mental health: introduction

 In this video health professionals take you through teenage mental health services.
 They explain the difference between normal teenage moodiness and something more serious.
 If you’re concerned about your child’s wellbeing, these professionals encourage you and your child to talk to the school counsellor or GP.
 It’s also important to find out about local teenage mental health services that can help your child.

 Your support can have a direct and positive impact on your child’s mental health.
-In fact, there’s a strong link between the quality of parent–teenager relationships and teenagers’ mental health and wellbeing
+In fact, there’s a strong link between the quality of parent-teenager relationships and teenagers’ mental health

 Preparing your child for a mental health assessment

 Being honest and talking with your child about the concerns you have for his wellbeing can help your child get the most from mental health consultations and treatment.